haydenwillen/Final-Case-HW/README.md

 # College Football Offense Dashboard (Flask + Docker)

 ## 1) Executive Summary
-**Problem:** Quickly explore how offensive metrics relate to scoring across FBS teams without heavyweight BI tooling.
+**Problem:** College Football is one of the fastest-moving sports in today's world.
+We can only attempt to measure all the actions that occur on the field using descriptive statistics.
+However, there are simply too many metrics nowadays, and finding relevant ones has become increasingly difficult.
+Is there a way to simplify these statistics so that a casual fan can follow statistics without getting lost?
-**Solution:** A lightweight Flask API that serves four correlation plots and a stats summary for a 2023 college football dataset.
+**Solution:** A lightweight, easy-to-navigate Flask API that serves four correlation plots and a stats summary for a 2023 college football dataset.
 Everything is containerized for a one-command run.

 ## 2) System Overview
 - **Course Concept(s):** Flask API + data visualization; containerization with Docker; env-based config.